buildingamind/NewbornEmbodiedTuringTest/README.md

    pip install nett-benchmarks
    ```

-Note if not installing in a a virtual environment, the install might fail because of conflicting dependency versions. `mlagents` uses `gym==0.21` which in-turn has dependencies on older versions of `numpy`, specifically `1.21.2` or below.
+Note if not installing in a virtual environment, the install might fail because of conflicting dependency versions. `mlagents` uses `gym==0.21` which in-turn has dependencies on older versions of `numpy`, specifically `1.21.2` or below.
 Ensure that these requirements are met in your environment before proceeding.

 ### **Running a NETT**